This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

 After a while, we reached the signs directing us to the Leopard lookout.
 At this point, signs will mark the road, and toilets will also be available along the route.

-The view was beautiful even if a dense mist still covered the high buildings of Taipei city that loomed through the dark clouds.
+The view was beautiful, even if a dense mist still covered the high buildings of Taipei City that loomed through the dark clouds.

-Where is the Lion?
+4. Where is the Lion?

-After passing in front of the realistic statues of Songshan Lingyin Temple, we almost missed the sign indicating to turn right toward the Lion lookout, as we needed to walk over fallen branches and mud.
-The path would have been much cleaner if not for the recent storm’s struggles.
+After passing in front of the realistic statues of Songshan Lingyin Temple, we almost missed the sign indicating that we needed to turn right toward the Lion lookout, as we needed to walk over fallen branches and mud.

 The trajectory to Elephant Mountain was the most varied and picturesque.